Social Development Theory

 - Teaching is … modeling (i.e., acting as a more-expert agent while involving learners in culturally relevant experiences)

 SynopsisSocio-Cultural Theory opens with the assertion that what is learnable begins as externalized possibilities, which learners gradually internalize through imitation of others, rehearsal with others, and other modes of participation in culturally relevant activities.
 Social interaction is thus stressed as prior and fundamental to cognition.
 That is, consciousness and cognition are understood as products of socialization.
 Hence, through their modeling and feedback, social actors such as parents, relatives, peers, and teachers play important roles in shaping and enabling one’s cognitive abilities.
 The learner’s situation – which comprises cultural beliefs and traditions, tools and other technologies, webs of relationship, and so on – are also of key importance in any discussion of knowledge, learning, and teaching.
-Commencing in the 1990s, some prominent principles of Socio-Cultural Theory have been developed into major subdiscourses.
-These include the following:
+Commencing in the 1990s, some prominent principles of Socio-Cultural Theory have been developed into major subdiscourses, including the following:

 - Zone of Proximal Development (ZPD) – Learners are capable of more sophisticated action and thought when in the presence of a more-knowledgeable expert.
 The ZPD is that broadened range of immediate possibility.